Bence0327/EclexOS/README.md

       * <!-- Takes up around N/A GB of space-->
   * Apps
     * Deleted apps
-      * Bing, Clipchamp, Cortana, Family, Handwriting, Maps, News, Office(installer later), Power automate, Powershell ISE, Skype, Solatire, Steps recorder, Sticky notes, To do, Weather, Windows fax & scan, Wordpad
+      * Bing, Clipchamp, Cortana, Family, Handwriting, Maps, News, Office(installed later), Power automate, Powershell ISE, Skype, Solitaire, Steps recorder, Sticky notes, To-do, Weather, Windows Fax & Scan, Wordpad
     * preinstalled apps
-      * Aida64(stresstest software) Brave EA app, EGL, Office(only in English and Hungarian) OBS studio, Roblox, Spotify(modded by SpotX), Steam, Rockstargames launcher, VLC, (note that the following apps will only be installed on Win11 24H2 systems!)
-Discord, Revo uninstaller, Qbittorrent
+      * Aida64(stress test software) Brave EA app, EGL, Office(only in English & Hungarian) OBS studio, Roblox, Spotify(modded by SpotX), Steam, Rockstargames launcher, VLC, (note that the following apps will only be installed on Win11 24H2 systems!)
+Discord, Revo Uninstaller, Qbittorrent
   * Customisation
-    * Comes with the best UI, Hided search bar, All icons hided, Widgets hided, Long paths enabled, Automatic dark theme, Left aligned taskbar, Removed task view button, Classic context menu(Win 10 right click).
+    * Comes with the best UI, Hidden search bar, All icons hidden, Widgets hidden, Long paths enabled, Automatic dark theme, Left aligned taskbar, Removed task view button, Classic context menu(Win 10 right click).
   * Installation
     * Fully automated installer - You have to <!--select language and -->format the drives.
   * Features
-    * Debloated Windows, Password won't expeire, Bitlocker is disabled, No bing results in the seearching bar, Offline account creation(manually), file extensions always showed, File explorer opent with *This pc*, build in *End task* button in the taskbar,  Hidden files can be seen by default, Hided Edge's *First run experience*, Compact OS option diabled, Edge is uninstallable(both in an out of GDPR countries), Edge won't start with Windows by default, local account created, Windows & Office activated automaticly(Using HWID and Ohook).
+    * Debloated Windows, Password won't expire, Bitlocker is disabled, No bing results in the searching bar, Offline account creation(manually), file extensions always showed, File explorer opent with *This pc*, build in *End task* button in the taskbar,  Hidden files can be seen by default, Hidden Edge's *First run experience*, Compact OS option disabled, Edge is uninstallable(both in an out of GDPR countries), Edge won't start with Windows by default, local account created, Windows & Office activated automaticaly (Using HWID and Ohook).
-    * More coming soon<!--(read more at upcoming features)-->
+    * More coming soon! (read more [at upcoming features](#Upcoming features))
 * **3. Brand edition**
   * Main info
     * OS created for brand PCs & laptops
-      * Recommended for laptops/PCs that just used for school/work.
+      * Recommended for laptops/PCs that are just used for school/work.
     * <!--Takes up around M/A GB of space-->
   * Apps
     * Deleted apps
-      * Bing, Clipchamp, Cortana, Family, Maps, News, Office(installer later), Power automate, Powershell ISE, Skype, Solatire, Steps recorder, Sticky notes, To do, Weather, Windows fax & scan, Wordpad, Xbox app
+      * Bing, Clipchamp, Cortana, Family, Maps, News, Office(installed later), Power automate, Powershell ISE, Skype, Solitaire, Steps recorder, Sticky notes, To-do, Weather, Windows Fax & Scan, Wordpad, Xbox app
     * preinstalled apps
-      * Aida64(stresstest software), Brave, Office(only in Enghlish & Hungarian) , Spotify (modded by SpotX), VLC, Revo uninstaller(note that Revo Uninstaller will only be installed on Win11 24H2 systems!)
+      * Aida64(stress test software), Brave, Office(only in Enghlish & Hungarian) , Spotify (modded by SpotX), VLC, Revo uninstaller(note that Revo Uninstaller will only be installed on Win11 24H2 systems!)
   * Features
-    * Debloated Windows, Password won't expeire, Bitlocker is disabled, No bing results in the seearching bar, Offline account creation(manually), file extensions always showed, File explorer opent with *This pc*, build in *End task* button in the taskbar,  Hidden files can be seen by default, Hided Edge's *First run experience*, Compact OS option diabled, Edge is uninstallable(both in an out of GDPR countries), Edge won't start with Windows by default, local account created, Windows & Office activated automaticly(Using HWID and Ohook).
+    * Debloated Windows, Password won't expire, Bitlocker is disabled, No bing results in the searching bar, Offline account creation(manually), file extensions always showed, File explorer opent with *This pc*, build in *End task* button in the taskbar,  Hidden files can be seen by default, Hidden Edge's *First run experience*, Compact OS option disabled, Edge is uninstallable(both in an out of GDPR countries), Edge won't start with Windows by default, local account created, Windows & Office activated automaticaly (Using HWID and Ohook).
-    * More coming soon<!--(read more at upcoming features)-->
+    * More coming soon! (read more [at upcoming features](#Upcoming features))
 * **4. Server edition**
   * Main info
     * OS made for servers with graphical interface while using windows
-      * Recommended for refurbished Brand PCs that are being used for servers tasks or for pepole who are beginners and don't want to use Linux or Windows server and want their own server at the same time.
+      * Recommended for refurbished brand PCs that are being used for servers tasks or for people who are beginners and don't want to use Linux or Windows server and want their own server at the same time.
     * **NOTE**
       * This OS is not suitable for everyday use!
 This is a very tiny version of Windows and it'll give an almost unusable experience!
     * <!--Takes up around M/A GB of space-->
   * Apps
     * Deleted apps
-      * 3D viewer, Bing, Calctulator, Camera, Clipchamp, Copilot, Cortana, Coplilot, Family, Handwriting, Mail&calendar, Maps, Math input panel, Mixed reality, Movies&TV, News, Notepad, Office(Onedrive can be instlalled manually), Outlook, Paint, Paint 3D, Photos, Powershell ISE, Skype, Steps recoder, Snipping tool, Stocky notes, Teams, To do, Voice recorder, Wallet, Weather, Windows fax&scan, Windows Hello, Wordpad, Xbox app, Phone link
+      * 3D viewer, Bing, Calculator, Camera, Clipchamp, Copilot, Cortana, Family, Handwriting, Mail&calendar, Maps, Math input panel, Mixed reality, Movies&TV, News, Notepad, Office(Onedrive can be instlalled manually), Outlook, Paint, Paint 3D, Photos, Powershell ISE, Skype, Solitaire, Steps Recorder, Snipping tool, Sticky notes, Teams, To-do, Voice recorder, Wallet, Weather, Windows Fax & Scan, Windows Hello, Wordpad, Xbox app, Phone link
     * preinstalled apps
-      * Aida64(stresstest software), Brave, HAndbrake(video converter), Teamviewer, VLC, (note that the following apps will only be installed on Win11 24H2 systems!)
+      * Aida64(stress test software), Brave, HAndbrake(video converter), Teamviewer, VLC, (note that the following apps will only be installed on Win11 24H2 systems!)
 Qbittorrent, Revo uninstaller, Anydesk,
   * Features
-    * Debloated Windows, Password won't expeire, Bitlocker is disabled, No bing results in the seearching bar, Offline account creation(manually), file extensions always showed, File explorer opent with *This pc*, build in *End task* button in the taskbar,  Hidden files can be seen by default, Hided Edge's *First run experience*, Compact OS option diabled, Edge is uninstallable(both in an out of GDPR countries), Edge won't start with Windows by default, local account created, disabled automatic restart by Windows Update, Windows & Office activated automaticly(Using HWID and Ohook).
+    * Debloated Windows, Password won't expire, Bitlocker is disabled, No bing results in the searching bar, Offline account creation(manually), file extensions always showed, File explorer opent with *This pc*, build in *End task* button in the taskbar,  Hidden files can be seen by default, Hidden Edge's *First run experience*, Compact OS option disabled, Edge is uninstallable(both in an out of GDPR countries), Edge won't start with Windows by default, local account created, Windows is activated automaticaly (Using HWID).
-    * More coming soon<!--(read more at upcoming features)-->
+    * More coming soon! (read more [at upcoming features](#Upcoming features))

 ## Upcoming features
 ### Near future plans
-* Pre installed font: Montsterrat
+* Pre installed font: Montserrat
 * Pre installed font: Poppins
 * Automatic uninstaller for Ohook
-* Inporved MAS activation
+* Imporved MAS activation
 * Multi language ISO-s
-* Custom generated computer name
+* Custom-generated computer name
 * Pinned icons
 * Pinned widgets
 * Custom wallpaper